-- The EB establishes and maintains a CDM registry to ensure the accurate accounting of the issuance, holding, transfer and acquisition of CERs by non-Annex I Parties.
-[CMP/2005/8/Ad1, p27 para1-2] - The EB identifies a registry administrator to maintain the registry under its authority - The CDM registry is in the form of a standardized electronic database, which enables the accurate, transparent and efficient exchange of data between national registries, the CDM registry and the international transaction log. - The CDM registry will have the following accounts.
+- ♦ The EB establishes and maintains a CDM registry to ensure the accurate accounting of the issuance, holding, transfer and acquisition of CERs by non-Annex I Parties.
+[CMP/2005/8/Ad1, p27 para1-2] - The EB identifies a registry administrator to maintain the registry under its authority - The CDM registry is in the form of a standardized electronic database, which enables the accurate, transparent and efficient exchange of data between national registries, the CDM registry and the international transaction log. - ♦ The CDM registry will have the following accounts. - (1) One pending account for the EB, into which CERs are issued before being transferred to other accounts.
+[CMP/2005/8/Ad1, p27 para3(a)] - (2) Holding accounts for non-Annex I Party of hosting a CDM project activity or requesting an account.
+[CMP/2005/8/Ad1, p27 para3(b)] - (3) Cancellation accounts for excess CERs, to cancel KP units equal to excess CERs issued, as determined by the EB.
+[CMP/2005/8/Ad1, p27 para3(c)]

-(1) One pending account for the EB, into which CERs are issued before being transferred to other accounts.
-[CMP/2005/8/Ad1, p27 para3(a)] (2) Holding accounts for non-Annex I Party of hosting a CDM project activity or requesting an account.
-[CMP/2005/8/Ad1, p27 para3(b)] (3) Cancellation accounts for excess CERs, to cancel KP units equal to excess CERs issued, as determined by the EB.
-[CMP/2005/8/Ad1, p27 para3(c)] (4) Cancellation account for tCERs and ICERs, that have expired in a holdi account of the CDM registr and ICERs that have becor ineligible.
-[CMP/2005/8/Ad1, p80 pa y, CERs corresponding ne to the SOP- (6) Voluntary cancellation account: for the cancellation of CERs in the CDM registry for voluntary purposes.
+- (4) Cancellation account for tCERs and ICERs, that have expired in a holding account of the CDM registry, and ICERs that have become ineligible.
+[CMP/2005/8/Ad1, p80 para3] - (5) Accounts for the share of proceeds, to hold and transfer CERs corresponding to the SOP-Adaptation.

+[CMP/2005/8/Ad1, p27 para3(d)] - (6) Voluntary cancellation account: for the cancellation of CERs in the CDM registry for voluntary purposes.
 "Procedure: Voluntary cancellation of CERs in the CDM registry" (ver.
-02.0) [EB75 Anx34 para1]

-- Accounts described in (2)(3)(5) above may have multiple accounts. - Each account will have a unique account number comprising a Party/organization identifier and a number unique to that account.
-[CMP/2005/8/Ad1, p27 para5] - KP units transferred to a cancellation account may not be further transferred or used for the purpose of demonstrating the compliance of a Party with its commitment. - Each CER has a unique serial number and be held in only one account in one registry at a given time.
-[CMP/2005/8/Ad1, p27 para4] - CERs transferred to the voluntary cancellation account in the CDM Registry may not be transferred further to any other account in any registry.
+02.0) [EB75 Anx34 para1] - ◆ Accounts described in (2)(3)(5) above may have multiple accounts. - Each account will have a unique account number comprising a Party/organization identifier and a number unique to that account.
+[CMP/2005/8/Ad1, p27 para5] - ♦ KP units transferred to a cancellation account may not be further transferred or used for the purpose of demonstrating the compliance of a Party with its commitment. - ◆ Each CER has a unique serial number and be held in only one account in one registry at a given time.
+[CMP/2005/8/Ad1, p27 para4] - ♦ CERs transferred to the voluntary cancellation account in the CDM Registry may not be transferred further to any other account in any registry.
 "Procedure: Voluntary cancellation of CERs in the CDM registry" (ver.
 02.0) [EB75 Anx34 para5]